 Is Online Learning Right for You?

-Many students taking only courses say that it feels like there is a lot more “homework”.
+Many students taking online or hybrid courses say that it feels like there is a lot more “homework”.
 This is because online courses do not have a regular meeting time — all the time devoted to the course is done online.
 A typical classroom-based ELI course involves 3 hours per week in the classroom, plus 3-6 hours of homework each week.
 An online course has a total of 6-9 hours of work to do each week.
 Since the online courses have no “class” time, it feels as if there is more homework, but in fact, the total time is approximately the same.

 - Online sections are NOT easier than in-class sections.
 They are designed to be equivalent courses, and are equally difficult (and for some people, they may actually be more difficult, because there is no opportunity for face-to-face contact with the teacher and other students.)